Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/create-a-mobile-property.md

    A default value of 300 seconds is already set.
 This timeout value indicates the number of seconds that must pass after a user backgrounds the app before a launch is considered to be a new Lifecycle session.

-   a.
-Click **Save** to confirm your settings for **Mobile Core**.
+6. Click **Save** to confirm your settings for **Mobile Core**.

-   b.
-Click **Catalog** and install the extensions that you need.

-{% hint style="info" %}
-Not sure on what extensions you need?
-Check out the extensions in the _Using Mobile Extensions_ section.
-{% endhint %}

 ## Publish the configuration

-To create a library of changes and publish them to a **Development Environment**, complete the following steps:
+Before the mobile application can access the configuration, it needs published to an environment.
+The Profile and Mobile Core extension will show as changes to be published.

+To deploy your configuration to a development environment for testing:

-1. Click the **Publishing** tab.
+1. In Experience Platform Launch, on your mobile property's details page, click the **Publishing** tab.
 2. Under the **Development** section of the publishing workflow, click **Add New Library**.
 3. Specify any name for the library **Name**.
 4. From the **Environment** drop-down list, select Development as the environment.
 5. Click **Add All Changed Resources** to add the configuration changes to be deployed.
-(To add only some changes, click **Add a Resource**.)
-5. Click **Save & Build for Development**.   **Tip**: The library builds and is displayed under the **Development** section of the publishing workflow.
+5. Click **Save & Build for Development**.

+   The library builds and is displayed under the **Development** section of the publishing workflow.

 6. On the library card, click *...* to see a drop-down list.
 7. Select **Submit for Approval** and then **Submit**.

-The library of changes are deployed to the Development environment and the library is displayed under the **Submitted** section of the publishing workflow.
+The library of changes are published to the Development environment and the library is displayed under the **Submitted** section of the publishing workflow.

 {% hint style="info" %}
 Testing can be done using the configuration in the Development environment.
 The library can later be deployed to the **Staging** and **Production** environments by using the rest of the publishing workflow.
-For more information, see Launch's [publishing states](https://docs.adobelaunch.com/getting-started-1/validate-and-publish#publish-to-production)**.**
+For more information, see [Publishing](https://docs.adobe.com/content/help/en/launch/using/reference/publish/overview.html).
 {% endhint %}

+Now that you published your configuration, get the Mobile SDKs.
+For more information, see [Get the Experience Platform SDKs](https://aep-sdks.gitbook.io/docs/getting-started/get-the-sdk).

 ## Watch the video